The-Known-Galaxy/archives/jedi/scientific_studies/mass_shadow/mass_shadow.md

 # Introduction

 The name of this entity is in itself self-explanatory.
-Alike to oneís own shadow, large entities in space such as planets, stars and gas giants have their own shadows.
+Alike to one‚Äôs own shadow, large entities in space such as planets, stars and gas giants have their own shadows.
-The only difference is that these ìmass shadowsî leave hyperspace signatures which could physically impede or damage spaceships that attempt to travel through them.
+The only difference is that these ‚Äúmass shadows‚Äù leave hyperspace signatures which could physically impede or damage spaceships that attempt to travel through them.

 These gravity wells occurred throughout space both spontaneously and naturally.
 Comets had them as well, but to a much smaller scale.